 Visiting Professor of History

 Palmira Brummett received her Ph.D. from the University of Chicago in Middle Eastern History and Islamic Studies.
 She is a historian of the Ottoman empire and the Mediterranean world whose work focuses on the rhetorics and genres of cross-cultural encounter.
-Current projects include completing a monograph on early modern mapping of the Ottoman empire in text and image, and launching another on the flow of culture, information, and people in the early modern Ottoman Adriatic.
-In classes ranging from The Ottomans and Europe, to Women in the Islamic Middle East, to The U.S. and the Middle East: Image and Imperialism, she explores textual and visual imagery to examine the layering of history, and the ways in which peoples envision themselves and their neighbors (near and distant), and she has published on extensively on these and other subjects.
+Current projects include a monograph on early modern mapping of the Ottoman empire in text and image, and another on the flow of culture, information, and people in the early modern Ottoman Adriatic.
+In classes ranging from The Ottomans and Europe, to Women in the Islamic Middle East, to The U.S. and the Middle East: Image and Imperialism, she explores textual and visual imagery to examine the layering of history, and the ways in which peoples envision themselves and their neighbors (near and distant), and she has published extensively on these and other subjects.

 Parmenion Papamichos Chronakis